user604/jQuery.handleStorage/README.md

 * aes:      Use AES encryption for client storage objects

 ## NOTES:
-If your paranoid about compromises to the newer HTML5 storage mechanisms usage of the sessionStorage option will destroy client storage data as the browser is exited.
+A quick note on security.
+Currently (12.22.2011), no security vulnerabilities exist within the newer HTML5 client storage mechanisms.
+However, local browser compromises exist when two people use the same machine.
+If you would like to provide the more secure method of saving form data the use of the 'sessionStorage' option will provide a 'per session' method of auto-saving to the client storage mechanisms.
+Additionally the use of the optional AES encryption feature will provide transparent encryption of the auto-saving features this plug-in provides.

 ## EXAMPLES: